R3dnix/php-visitor-tracker/README.md

 - Ref Page
 - Time

+Additional Features:
+- Count amount of unique visits (Ignore repeated IP's and Bots)
+- URL Token to avoid tracking your-self
+- Retrieve countries only on panel side to increase speed (Connecting to 3rd party API)
+---
 The script gets initialized right away when the class is included.
 To start the logger just include the script and call $VisitorLog->start().
 You can see an example in index.php

 ```